Stocks surge again as Corporate America's earnings impress

 The Dow also got a lift from the news that activist investing firm Starboard Value took a stake in software giant (and Dow component) Salesforce, with the hopes of pushing the company to make changes that can boost profits.
-Shares of Salesforce was up nearly 6% in early trading.
+Shares of Salesforce was up nearly 4% in midday trading.

 The market's gains follow a big surge Monday, thanks to healthy earnings as well as improved sentiment about the UK following moves by Prime Minister Liz Truss's government to backpedal on controversial tax cuts.